gianlazz/Lazztech.Cloud/GianDevNotes.md

 docker-compose run may be what I actually need.
 It looks like it allows me to over-ride commands and doesn't respect the port mapping by default so that there isn't any port collisions.
 - https://stackoverflow.com/questions/33066528/should-i-use-docker-compose-up-or-run

+Hmm I think I need to learn more about docker-compose run commands.
+Also I see now that it looks like there isn't actually any nesting of the containers.
+It all seems to be pretty flat with each just using them by name.
+So if jenkins container launches new containers then their accesible from my host machine like any other.

+So that means that I'm going to have to include in the jenkins pipeline shell scripts a command to tear down / stop the docker-compose.